nishtahir/hawthorn/README.md

 ## Development Setup

+To get started you need to install Rust, Cargo and enable the nightly toolchain.
+All of these can be installed using the excellent [Rustup](https://rustup.rs/) toolchain installer.

-In order to update the schema and perform database migrations you need the Diesel cli tool installed
+Database management is done using Diesel.
+To manually perform database migrations you need the Diesel cli tool installed for SQLite.

 ```
 cargo install diesel_cli --no-default-features --features "sqlite"